nixworks/public/news/2018/01/15/index.md

 ##### United Kingdom
 ### [After talks between the company, its lenders, and the United Kingdom's government fail to reach a deal, British multinational facilities management and construction services company Carillion fails and is liquidated, threatening thousands of jobs.
 Carillion is currently involved in projects such as the high-speed rail in the United Kingdom, including the High Speed 2 rail line. ](/news/2018/01/15/after-talks-between-the-company-its-lenders-and-the-united-kingdom-s-government-fail-to-reach-a-deal-british-multinational-facilities-man.md)
-_Context: United Kingdom, Carillion, facilities management, High Speed 2, multinational, liquidated, high-speed rail in the United Kingdom_
+_Context: Carillion, facilities management, multinational, United Kingdom, high-speed rail in the United Kingdom, High Speed 2, liquidated_

 ##### List of largest rough diamonds
 ### [A 910 ct "D colour Type II A" diamond is dug up in the Letseng diamond mine, Lesotho. ](/news/2018/01/15/a-910-ct-d-colour-type-ii-a-diamond-is-dug-up-in-the-letseng-diamond-mine-lesotho.md)